 In case of TVS Motors service centre, they did a followup call after I collected the vehicle from service.
 When I complained that service was not that great, I was flooded with calls from their seniors and supervisors asking me to bring the vehicle for service again.
 But insisted that I should give a good rating when TVS Motors will call me directly.

-I am sure such behaviour must be very common in other franchise owned brands/outlets as well.
+I am sure such behavior must be very common in other franchise-owned brands/outlets as well.
 The brand manager should not just feel happy if the scores on customer feedback are great.
 Due diligence must be applied to check the veracity of the data received from franchised outlets as well.